FocusKing/Back-End-Ecommerce/README.md

 Copyright (c) [2022] [Marquise Allen]

 ## Tests
-Great way to test the program is by using npm start, if you have installed nodemon globally, you may also be able to test the program by using it.
-Be sure to review the terminal for any errors.
-You can also console log data to see how the program is running and what information is being pulled through.
+Great way to test the program is by running "mysql -u root" to get into the mysql dependency, then run "source db/schema.sql" and be sure to exit the program before you attempt to run the database.
+Also, be sure to check your package json file for any other dependecies or installations necessary to start your programs.
+The user will then run nodemon or npm start to initilize the application, to test and check your routes, use insomnia to see all of your request results.